maximsnoep/trimeshes/README.md

 Triangle surface meshes of 3D shapes (in .STL format).
+All meshes are watertight and consist of exactly 1 component.
 Includes common benchmark models and uncommon models.

 # Models